Cluster Forests: Conclusion

 \section{Conclusion}

 We have proposed a new method for ensemble-based clustering.
 Our experiments show that CF compares favorably to existing clustering ensemble methods, including bC2, evidence accumulation and RP.
+The improvement of CF over the base clustering algorithm (i.e., $K$-means clustering) is substantial, and CF can boost the performance of $K$-means clustering to a level that compares favorably to spectral clustering.
 We have provided supporting theoretical analysis, showing that CF with $\kappa$ is ``noise-resistant" under a simplified model.
 We also obtain a closed-form formula for the mis-clustering rate of spectral clustering which yields new insights into the nature of spectral clustering, in particular it underscores the importance of the relative size of clusters to the performance of spectral clustering.